YangEdward/AndroidAnimation/README.md

 The library consists of separate modules:

-* `animation-core`: The core of the library, and contains animations. it also contains many evaluators and interpolators,you
-* can use them in you project.
+* `animation-core`: The core of the library, and contains animations. it also contains many evaluators and interpolators,you can use them in you project.
-* `animation-abslistview`: decorator adapter for abslistview
+* `animation-abslistview`: decorated adapter for abslistview
-* `animation-recylerview`: decorator adapter for recyclerview.
+* `animation-recylerview`: decorated adapter for recyclerview.
 * `example`: how to use the library.

 Upload aar